bytebase/bytebase.com-old/content/blog/database-change-management-with-clickhouse.md

 ![bb-instance-ch-cloud](/static/blog/database-change-management-with-clickhouse/bb-instance-ch-cloud.webp)

-4. If you use Self-managed version of ClickHouse, fill in instance form as the following image and click **Create**.
+4. If you use self-managed version of ClickHouse, fill in instance form as the following image and click **Create**.
 ![bb-instance-ch-self-managed](/static/blog/database-change-management-with-clickhouse/bb-instance-ch-self-managed.webp)

 ## Step 3 - Create a project with ClickHouse instance